Jason Hart (baseball): Coaching career

 Arizona Rangers of the Rookie-level Arizona League in 2009.
-Hart spent the 2010 and 2011 season as the hitting coach of the Hickory Crawdads of the Class A South Atlantic League.
+Hart spent the 2010 and 2011 season as the hitting coach of the Hickory Crawdads of the Single–A South Atlantic League.
 Hart served as the hitting coach of the Frisco RoughRiders of the Double-A Texas League from 2012 through 2019.
 He returned to Hickory as their hitting coach for the 2020 season.

+Hart spent the 2023 and 2024 campaigns as the assistant hitting coach for the Miami Marlins.
+On October 2, 2024, Hart was fired alongside the entirety of the Marlins coaching staff.